kevinlin1/kevinlin1.github.io/_posts/2020-02-19-data-structures-course-transformation.md

 ---
 layout: post
-title: Data Structures Course Transformation
+title: Data structures course transformation
 excerpt: >-
   Design principles for the intersection of theoretical and practical CS.
 ---